Eluinhost/TeamspeakAuth/docs/UPDATE.md

 `php console/console.php clean` - Removes the entire application cache

-`php console/console.php config:update` - Build a new config.yml from the config.yml.dist
+`php console/console.php parameters:update` - Build a new config.yml from the config.yml.dist

 `php console/console.php schema:update` - update your database to the latest version